Career Online High School offers adults the opportunity to earn an accredited high school diploma and career certificate online.

 How will people be selected for the program?

 Enrollment is limited and the demand is expected to be high.
-Adults must successfully pass an online self-assessment and prerequisite course, as well as an in-person interview to become an applicant in the program.
+Adults must successfully complete an online Survey: Are you Ready? and prerequisite course, as well as an in-person interview to become an applicant in the program.
+Additionally, a 30-day probationary period must be completed successfully.

 Will COHS students receive their GED?